Scientific Name:

 Key ID Features:

-Leaves narrow, linear to narrowly elliptical (rarely 3-lobed), up to 7(-10)cm long x about 1.5cm wide; head of yellow disk florets in narrow, elongated panicles.
+Leaves narrow, narrowly elliptical to linear (rarely 3-lobed), most 5-7(-10)cm long x 6-12mm wide; head of yellow disk florets in narrow, elongated panicles.

 Habit: